 Several changes occur if a partner dies following the transference of Personal Allowance to them.
 In this case:

-Marriage Allowance 2018 to 2019 Tax Year in the United Kingdom
+Marriage Allowance 2019 to 2020 Tax Year in United Kingdom